 Please see the EMSA approved Trauma Plan Annual Update.
-Three Level IV trauma centers (two as Basic and one With Fulltime General Surgery) and one Level III trauma center are designated within the three county region.
-The joint trauma survey with Oregon for Sutter-Coast Hospital was conducted previously, and the delayed surveys to Sutter-Lakeside, St. Joseph and Mad River Community Hospitals are scheduled for November.
-We conducted one Humboldt-Del Norte-Lake TAC this quarter.
-Trauma Registry data transmission from all four trauma centers to the state repository has been completed for 2019.
-North Coast EMS continues to work with each trauma center to ensure uniform data entry so we can compare "apples to apples" information and timely data transmission pursuant to state and ACS standards.
-We are also reviewing Humboldt County cases with trauma center representatives.
+Three Level IV trauma centers (two as Basic and one with fulltime General Surgery) and one Level III trauma center are designated within the three county region.
+The joint trauma survey with Oregon for Sutter-Coast Hospital was conducted previously, and the delayed surveys to Sutter-Lakeside, St. Joseph and Mad River Community Hospitals were conducted this quarter with an outstanding team, including: Sutter-Lakeside Hospital - Dr. Troy Falk (S-SV EMS, lead reviewer), Cheryl Wraa, Rita Henderson, Dr. Matt Karp (NCEMS, observer), Kayce Hurd and Larry Karsteadt (via Zoom and partial attendance); and, St Joseph and Mad River Community Hospitals - Dr. David Shatz (UCDMC, lead reviewer), and the above team not including Dr. Falk.
+The follow-up reports are being drafted at this time.
+We plan to conduct the next Humboldt-Del Norte-Lake TAC and the Lake TAC next quarter.
+Trauma Registry data transmission from all four trauma centers to the state repository has been completed for 2019, and North Coast EMS continues to work with each trauma center to ensure uniform and timely data entry so we can compare "apples to apples" information and timely data transmission pursuant to state and ACS standards.

-North Coast EMS designated SJH as a STEMI Receiving Center and activated the Humboldt County STEMI system on 3/3/16 and we continue to oversee this program.
-We conducted one Humboldt County STEMI/Stroke Committee meeting this quarter.
+North Coast EMS designated SJH as a STEMI Receiving Center, activated the Humboldt County STEMI system on 3/3/16 and we continue to oversee this program.
+We plan to conduct one Humboldt County STEMI/Stroke Committee meeting next quarter, and a site survey within the next 12-months.

 All seven hospitals are Emergency Departments Approved for Pediatric (EDAP) designated.
-We are planning to conduct site survey's at both EDAPs in Lake County, J. Phelps and Sutter-Coast in 2020 the same week as the trauma center surveys.
+We conducted five site survey's at both EDAPs in Lake County, and at J. Phelps, Redwood and Sutter-Coast the same week as the trauma center surveys.